 Days 6-7: Across the Sea of Japan

-Our final destination in Japan is Sakai Minato where we board our two-night ferry to Vladivostok in Russia's Far East.
+Your final destination in Japan is Sakai Minato where you board the two-night ferry to Vladivostok in Russia's Far East.

 Day 8: Welcome to Russia!